Unambiguous finite automaton

 In automata theory, an unambiguous finite automaton (UFA) is a nondeterministic finite automaton (NFA) such that each word has at most one accepting path.
 Each deterministic finite automaton (DFA) is an UFA, but not vice versa.
 DFA, UFA, and NFA recognize exactly the same class of formal languages.

 On the one hand, an NFA can be exponentially smaller than an equivalent DFA.
 On the other hand, some problems are easily solved on DFAs and not on UFAs.
-For example, given an automaton A, an automaton A′ which accepts the complement of A can be computed in linear time when A is a DFA, it is not known whether it can be done in polynomial time for UFA.
+For example, given an automaton A, an automaton A′ which accepts the complement of A can be computed in linear time when A is a DFA, whereas it is known that this cannot be done in polynomial time for UFAs.
 Hence UFAs are a mix of the worlds of DFA and of NFA; in some cases, they lead to smaller automata than DFA and quicker algorithms than NFA.

 Formal definition

 An NFA is represented formally by a 5-tuple, $A=(Q,\Sigma,\Delta,q_0,F)$.

 An UFA is an NFA such that, for each word $w=a_1a_2...a_n$, there exists at most one sequence of states $r_0,r_1,...,r_n$, in $Q$ with the following conditions: